The terrible fire that destroyed one of Europe’s finest palaces

 As soon as the alarm had been raised, palace staff were mobilised to fight the flames.
 Pumps and buckets were used to pour water on the burning palace, with little effect.

 Massive explosions rocked the evening air as officials detonated gunpowder to create firebreaks, but this made things worse as chunks burning timber fell on other buildings and set them alight.
 All was chaos.

 Image: A 17th-century firepump engine.
-Sadly the techonology of the day was not enough to douse the flames, © Getty Images
+Sadly the technology of the day was not enough to douse the flames. © Getty Images

 As news of the fire spread, so did the realisation that palace riches were vulnerable.
 This brought out the worst in some people during the disaster.

 Servants who were desperately trying to remove the fabulous tapestries and works of art from the staterooms were shoved aside by looters who had climbed over the palace walls.

 Palace inhabitants tried desperately to save their belongings, blocking the way of firefighters.

 Among the casualties were a guard burned to death, a gardener blown up, and the Dutch maid who started the blaze.